 In general, I think good exams cannot be studied or gamed.
 As long as there is a way to game it through hothousing or otherwise, then the little ones will always have to pay the price through their childhood.

 Is there is solution?
 I think there is.
 Especially with the current technological advancement.
 But we need to think out of the box and can we?
 With the current willingness to change, I think there is a chance we might be able to find a solution the world couldn't.

-This article first appeared as a note on Pamela’s Facebook page.
+This post first appeared as a note on my Facebook page.

-Pamela Lim was a well-known entrepreneur who received numerous awards in Singapore and Asia, including Top 10 Woman Entrepreneur, The Most Promising Woman Entrepreneur and Netrepreneur of the Year.
-In 2004, Pamela selflessly gave up the entrepreneurial and business world and, as a mother and an educator, she is now constantly searching for answers and alternatives to education.
+I was a well-known entrepreneur who received numerous awards in Singapore and Asia.
+But not anymore.
+I gave up the entrepreneurial and business world and, as a mother and an educator, I am now constantly searching for answers and alternatives to education.